viktorvan/viktorvan.github.io/_posts/2019-09-05-migrating-activelogin.identity-to-property-based-tests-4.markdown

     ]
 ```

 This test will fail as long as the new implementation is not faster than the old function.
-I am showing the full test list setup here because it is important to remember to run any performance test in sequence using `testSequenced`.
+I am showing the full test setup here because it is important to remember to run any performance tests in sequence using `testSequenced`.
 By default Expecto will run all tests in parallel which will not work with performance tests.

 # Conclusions

 So, in the end, what are my thoughts on property based testing after migrating a unit test suite to property tests?

-I do like it a lot.
+I like it a lot 🙂.
 It does require a new mindset and it still takes longer for me to think of the right tests to write.
 But in the end I was able to test the same requirements with a lot less actual test code.
-Comparing the test suites with generators and all the C# test suite had 1035 lines of code compared to 748 for the F# property tests.
-Maybe even more telling is to compare the number of tests, 91  unit tests in C# compared to 43.
+Comparing the test suites, with generators and all, the C# test suite had 1035 lines of code compared to 748 for the F# property tests.
+Maybe even more telling is to compare the number of tests, 91 with example based tests in C# and 43 with property based tests in F#.

 Besides having less tests to maintain I also discovered two bugs in the process of writing the new tests.
-Having to think of properties to test for your code is insightful.
+Having to think of properties of your code can give you some useful insights.

-This codebase was pretty well suited to be tested by properties but I imagine that might not be the case for all code.
-It sometimes can take a lot of time to think of the right properties.
-For example the test for `getAgeHintOnDate` did actually take me a few nights to figure out and get right.
+This codebase was pretty well suited to be tested by properties, and I imagine that will not be the case for all types of code.
+Without experience it can take some time to express your requirements as properties.
+For example the test for `getAgeHintOnDate` above did actually take me a few nights to figure out and get right.
 So I am not advocating that you **have** to replace all your tests with property based tests.
 Example based unit tests are better than **no** tests.

-So if you have a hard time to write property tests at first, go ahead and write normal example based unit tests.
-Then, later, when you realise that some requirements can be expressed as a testable property, do a refactoring and replace the unit tests with property tests.
+So if you are struggling to write property tests at first, go ahead and write normal example based unit tests.
+Then, later, when you realise that some requirements can be expressed as a testable property, do a refactoring and replace the unit tests with property tests!

 [^1]: This is true in most cases, but not always.
 The identity numbers for any given day can actually run out and then you would be "moved" to another nearby day within the same month.
-The functions the [Active.Identity]() uses to determine date-of-birth and age are therefore placed in a `Hints` namespace to make it clear that the results can not be used as absolute.
+The functions the [Active.Identity]() uses to determine date of birth and age are therefore placed in a `Hints` namespace to make it clear that the results must not be used as an absolute truth.

 [^2]: There is a wrapper we are not seeing here that handles the conversion of age from `int option` to int when calling from C#.
 It makes the conversion of `None` to 0.

+[^3]: In the 10-digit format YYMMDD-bbbc the delimiter changes to a **+** the year you turn 100.
+But there is no delimiter change when your age changes from 199 to 200.
+For historical reasons 😉.